 - A B.A. in sociology is excellent preparation for future graduate work in sociology in order to become a professor, researcher, or applied sociologist.

 Many students choose sociology because they see it as a broad liberal arts base for professions such as law, education, medicine, social work, and counseling.
 Sociology provides a rich fund of knowledge that directly pertains to each of these fields.

-“What can I do with an MA or PhD degree in sociology?”
+“What can I do with an M.A. or Ph.D. in sociology?”